yiqing-17/617/README.md

-# FastAPI Course Example Project
+# Backend Development Course using FastAPI

 This is a course example project based on FastAPI with database integration and other essential features.
 This project aims to help learners understand how to build a complete FastAPI application.